SuperTardig/SuperTardig/README.md

 # Welcome to the github profil of Benjamin Perron!

-I'm a young programmer that's interested in everything in pretty much any that encompasses programming.
+I'm a young programmer that's interested in everything in pretty much anything that encompasses programming.
 At the moment, I'm really interested in video games development.
 I'm currently a student at 42 Quebec and also doing a small course on the Unreal Engine so I can start working on my own 3D games.

 ## Currently Working on:
   - Starting work on the final project of the 42 cursus, ft_transcendence